torianne02/100-days-of-code/r2-log.md

 I attempted to import a CSV file to my database within the project.
 I couldn't get it to work properly though and submitted the assessment.
 I included the commented out code that had my logic though.

 [Pizza Analytics](https://github.com/torianne02/pizza-analytics)

+### R2D15
+I attempted to work on algorithm problems via HackerRank and CodeWars.
+I was unfortunately having a really hard time concentrating and thinking through the problems, so I didn't successfully live code for an hour. 🤷‍♀️ Oh well.
+I did read a few articles on algorithms and participated in CodeNewbies weekly discussion on Twitter.
+It was very rewarding.